 - If you have time: separate

 Recycling glass containers and bottles is another great idea and can also usually be done curbside.
-Check your neighborhood in Red Oak to see if they allow glass in your bin before participating in this environment-friendly activity.
+Check your neighborhood in Dallas to see if they allow glass in your bin before participating in this environment-friendly activity.
 Of course, you can always drop your glass at your local recycling center in TX.